ioccc-src/winner/2005/giljade/README.md

 version but it's a complicated one.
 See also the [bugs.md](/bugs.md) file for more information.

 ## To run:

 ```sh
 ./giljade
 ```

-After Landon fixed the entry to compile with clang (but see above and below) [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) noticed this does not work at all in modern systems.
-He fixed this to work but he notes that the fix to let clang compile it breaks the self-test feature.

-The problem that was showing up is that with either optimising or if anything but 32-bit (as in `-m32`) was used it would not work (at least in 64-bit systems?).
-The optimising cannot be used still but it now works with both 32-bit and 64-bit.
-The solution has to do with the size difference between `int` and `long` so that the `long*E` is now `int*E`.
-This solves a specific problem for linux (32-bit, 64-bit) and macOS (arm64).

-But as noted there is another problem with clang: the self-test feature only completely works with the original version ([giljade.alt.c](giljade.alt.c)), not the one that will compile with clang ([giljade.c](giljade.c)).
-The alternate version, which will not compile with clang, is the only one that passes the self-tests.
-If your compiler does not have the defect that clang has about arg types to `main()` see the Alternate code section below at least for the self-test feature.

-Thank you Cody for your assistance!

 ### INABIAF - it's not a bug it's a feature! :-)